Generic name: fentanyl transdermal (skin patch) [ FEN-ta-nil-trans-DERM-al ]

 problems with your gallbladder, pancreas, or thyroid.

-It is not known whether this medicine will harm an unborn baby.
-If you use fentanyl while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Babies born dependent on opioids may need medical treatment for several weeks.

-How should I use fentanyl transdermal skin patches?
+How should I use Duragesic-100?

-Follow all directions on your prescription label.
+Follow the directions on your prescription label and read all medication guides.
 Never use fentanyl in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
-Do not use a skin patch if it has been cut or damaged, or you could receive a fatal overdose of fentanyl.
+Tell your doctor if you feel an increased urge to use more of Duragesic-100.
+Never use a skin patch if it has been cut or damaged.

-Do not use this medicine on a child who does not have a prescription to use fentanyl transdermal.
 When placing a skin patch on a young child, choose a wearing area where the child cannot easily remove the patch unsupervised.

-Remove and replace the patch every 72 hours.
-Apply the new patch to a different skin area on the chest, back, side, or upper arm.
-After removing a skin patch: fold it in half firmly with the sticky side in, and flush the patch down the toilet right away.
+After removing a skin patch: fold it in half with the sticky side in, and flush the patch down the toilet right away.
 Do not place a used skin patch into a trash can.

-Do not keep any unused skin patches.
+Do not keep leftover opioid medication.
+Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
-If there is no take-back program, flush the unused patches in the same folded manner described above.
+If there is no take-back program, dispose of any unused skin patches in the same folded manner.
 Do not flush the foil pouch or patch liners; place them in a trash container out of the reach of children and pets.

 What happens if I miss a dose?